 Flame Retardants Used In Mattress Manufacturing:

 What does Chemical free mattress mean?
-There are many laws federally and by state that can confuse the average consumer and retailers alike.
-Here is the breakdown of a few laws to understand what is chemical free and what the consumer needs to know when shopping for a mattress or bedroom furniture.
+There are many laws both state and federal that can confuse the average consumer and retailers alike.
+Here is the breakdown to understand what is chemical free and what the consumer needs to know when shopping for a mattress or bedroom furniture.
 There are two laws for bedroom furniture surrounding Flame Retardants: two categories:

 Futon and mattresses are attributed to law 16cfr-1633 which is federal.
 Dangerous flame retardants are being added to mattresses every day.
 Not all Fire retardants are the same.
 Here are the dangerous ones.
 A big one that is not natural is PBDE, Polybrominated Diphenyl Ethers.
 It is a common chemical that was used in mattresses as a fire retardant until 2005 when it was banned in the United States.
 Unfortunately all foam decomposes with age and Harmful PBDE in older mattresses and therefore continues to pollute ones bedroom.